Shubham-murar/rag-chatbot/README.md

 3. **Set Up Environment Variables**

-   Create a `.env` file in the root directory:
+   Create a `.env` file in the root directory with the following keys:

    ```
    QDRANT_URL=https://your-qdrant-url.com